News

 Over the last five years or so, I’ve been sharing links to insightful articles with a critical view of technology.
 It started as Ind.ie’s weekly roundup email, but I found writing a long summary was taking me too long every week (I’m no journalist!)
 So the roundups evolved into Ind.ie’s daily Radar, where I’d post daily links, quoting some of the best bits, which I’d also post to @indie on Mastodon and @indie on Twitter…

 New blocking rules!
-On 2nd October 2019, Laura blocked adtech on one site, and blocked five new trackers.
+Laura blocked adtech on one site, and blocked five new trackers.
 The rules will auto-update if the app is running.
 If it’s not, you can get the new rules by choosing ‘Update rules’ or ‘Check again now’ from Better’s menu.

 A few weeks ago, I chatted to James Jeffrey for a BBC article on Why much of the internet is closed off to blind people.
 In particular, I spoke to how easy it can be to make a website accessible, and why it should be part of our everyday practice as designers and developers.